- Must visit

 Discover the best of Toulouse — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Toulouse trip today.

-A coarse, lightly seasoned pork sausage traditionally grilled or cooked in cassoulet.
-It is a classic local specialty closely tied to Toulouse’s culinary identity.
+Fresh pork sausage seasoned simply and traditionally grilled or cooked in cassoulet.
+It is one of Toulouse’s best-known charcuterie specialties.

 Find answers to the most common questions about traveling from Málaga to Toulouse by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Toulouse, this guide helps you travel smarter and with confidence.